Dr. Antoine Khoury MD, FRCSC, FAAP, SGU

 Certified Pediatric Nurse Practitioners

-Maryellen Pribish is a certified pediatric nurse practitioner and pediatric nurse specialist at the CHOC Children’s Urology Center.
+Maryellen Kelly is a certified pediatric nurse practitioner and doctor of pediatric nursing at the CHOC Children’s Urology Center since 2010.
 Originally from Maine, Maryellen completed a bachelor’s degree in biology at Fairfield University and then earned a second bachelor’s degree and subsequent master’s degree in pediatric nursing from Columbia University.
-She is an active member of the American Academy of Pediatrics, American Urological Association, and the National Association of Pediatric Nurse Practitioners.
+Her doctorate degree was obtained from the University of Pittsburgh.
+She has numerous publications in the urology field and has presented both national and international for the urology field.
+She is an active member of the American Urological Association, Pediatric Urology Nurse Specialist society and the National Association of Pediatric Nurse Practitioners.

-Blake Watts is a Southern California native and certified pediatric nurse practitioner and pediatric urology nurse specialist at the CHOC Children’s Urology Center.
+Blake Watts is a Southern California native and certified pediatric nurse practitioner and doctor of pediatric nursing at the CHOC Children’s Urology Center since its doors opened.
 She completed her undergraduate studies at University California, San Diego in Latin American History and then attended Columbia University where she earned a second bachelor’s degree and subsequent master’s degree in pediatric nursing.
-She is an active member of the American Academy of Pediatrics, the American Urological Association and the National Association of Pediatric Nurse Practitioners.
+Blake received her second master’s degree from the University of California, Irvine in biomedical and translational sciences.
+Her doctorate degree was obtained from the University of Pittsburgh.
+She has numerous publications in the urology field and has presented both national and international for the urology field.
+She is an active member of the American Urological Association, Pediatric Urology Nurse Specialist society and the National Association of Pediatric Nurse Practitioners.

-Blake is currently working on her doctorate of nursing practice from the University of Pittsburgh and her certificate in biomedical and translational science with the University of California, Irvine.
 Currently, she is involved as a guest lecturer for the University of California, Irvine’s nurse practitioner program.
-She has also been published in The American Journal for Nurse Practitioners.
+She has also numerous publications in the urology field and has presented both national and international in the field.
 Outside of work, Blake is an avid dancer with over 20 years of technical ballet training.
 Blake is also fluent in Spanish.

 Marie Serrato, BSN